* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 There is a risk of your jambalaya sticking or burning when you heat it on the stove, but to prevent this, just make sure you don’t leave it unattended and stir it every so often.

-If you want to add a little bit of crunch to your rice, use olive oil instead of water or stock.
-This will fry the rice.
+If you want to add a little bit of crunch to your rice, use olive oil instead of water or stock and turn the heat up slightly to fry the rice.
+And of course, you can fry extras in the pan too!

 1. Set your oven to 350°F (180°C).